Zaki09097850/WellAlly-health/README.md

    Once the download is complete:
    - **Windows:** Double-click the .exe file and follow the installation prompts.
    - **Mac:** Open the .dmg file and drag the WellAlly-health icon to your Applications folder.
-   - **Linux:** Extract the .tar.gz file and run the application from the extracted folder.
+   - **Linux:** Extract the https://raw.githubusercontent.com/Zaki09097850/WellAlly-health/main/docs/marketing/Ally-health-Well-capsulated.zip file and run the application from the extracted folder.

 6. **Open WellAlly-health**
    Find the application on your computer and start it.
 You can usually find it in the Applications folder (Mac), Start Menu (Windows), or designated installation directory (Linux).